CopernicaMarketingSoftware/Documentation/Mailerq/4.0/smarthost.md

 x-mq-smarthost-password: <example-password>
 ```

-Only the `name` property is mandatory.
-The Port will default to 25, and not setting
+Only the "name" property is mandatory.
+The port defaults to 25, and not setting
 the username or password means MailerQ will not try to authenticate to the smarthost.

 ## Using smarthost for debugging

-If you use the 'smarthost' option, mails are not delivered to the actual
+If you use the "smarthost" option, mails are not delivered to the actual
 recipient but to the smarthost server instead.
 As a consequence, MailerQ
-only manages a single mail queue if the smarthost feature is activated:
+internally queues all mails as if they were sent to the smarthost domain.
+If
-the queue of messages to the smarthost.
-MailerQ will not maintain
+you open the management console, the list of active domains will be one
-seperate queues for mails per domain.
+item long: the smarthost domain.

 If you are debugging, you probably want to run MailerQ in (almost)
-the same configuration as you normally would, with many queues for the domains to which
+the same configuration as you normally would, with queues for all the domains
-messages are being delivered.
+to which messages are being delivered.
 The only difference is that you do not
 want to actually deliver the mails, but send them to a dummy destination:
-a sink.
+the "smarthost".
 This is where the smtp-sink options comes in.

 ````
 smtp-sink-ip:           <ip address>    (default: 0.0.0.0)